Free Initial Assessment

 The more documented evidence you have supporting your claim, the easier it is to build a strong case.

-The amount of compensation you can claim depends on how your injury has affected your life and will continue to impact your life in future.
+The amount of compensation you can claim for a personal injury depends on how your injury has affected your life and will continue to impact your life in future.

 Claims are based on two areas: